Skip to main content

 Enable SSP in Workforce Payroll

-The Statutory Sick Pay (SSP) leave type is included by default in Workforce Payroll.
+The SSP leave type is included by default in Workforce Payroll.

 To enable SSP:

-3. Under Who will the leave rule apply to?, select All staff (or the relevant employees)
+3. Under Who will the leave rule apply to?, select relevant employees

 How SSP Works in Workforce Payroll